adars-h-agrawal/leetcode-solutions/README.md

 ## ⚠️ Disclaimer

-All problem statements belong to **LeetCode**.
+All problem statements belong to LeetCode.
-This repository only contains my own **solutions** for educational purposes.
+This repository only contains my own solutions for learning and educational purposes.
-You are free to use and modify the code under the terms of the MIT License.